atooni/neovim/README.md

 - Go to definition
 - Symbol renaming
+- Hover documentation (press `K` twice to enter the window and navigate)
 - Workspace and document symbols
 - Diagnostics with filtered warnings (unused variables hidden for TS)
 - Auto-completion with snippets